Fact-checked by the onlinepaydaynews.com editorial team

 Reporting Date vs. Due Date

-Key Takeaway: Credit utilization is measured per card, not just in aggregate.
+Worth remembering: Credit utilization is measured per card, not just in aggregate.
 Borrowers with FICO scores above 800 keep per-card utilization below 7%, according to myFICO’s utilization data.
-Paying before your statement closing date — not just the due date — is the critical difference.
+Paying before your statement closing date, not just the due date, is the critical difference.

 How Do Closed Accounts Act as Hidden Credit Score Killers?

 When you close an account, your total available credit decreases immediately.
 If you carry any balances on other cards, your utilization ratio rises at once.
-Additionally, length of credit history accounts for approximately 15% of a FICO score.
-Closed accounts in good standing remain on your report for up to 10 years under the Fair Credit Reporting Act, but once removed, that average account age drops — sometimes significantly.
+Length of credit history accounts for approximately 15% of a FICO score.
+Closed accounts in good standing remain on your report for up to 10 years under the Fair Credit Reporting Act, but once removed, that average account age drops, sometimes significantly.

 The Annual Fee Dilemma